 Method pages

 When a new method is added to any of its libraries, Complib classifies it and derives its various properties.
-It then creates a page for the method where all relevant information can be viewed.
+It then creates a page for the method where its related information can be viewed.
 For example, the method page for Bristol Surprise Major looks something like this:

 The method's title is displayed at the top.
 If this title has changed since the method was first rung, the previous title(s) will be displayed underneath the current title if they are known.